practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

+2025-11-05: TBD: finally, re-check the portability list on a fresh Oracle Linux 10 installation as a "basic Linux system".

 # Portability of programs

 Here's a list of programming languages where standalone executables can be compiled that should run **without any extra installations** on another, arbitrary ("basic") Linux machine: